-The fund risk manager checks whether the actual exercise of the voting rights by the investment manager has taken place in accordance with the instructions of the investment committee of Creutz & Partners.
-He shall document this on the same document on which the investment manager has documented his voting.
+The fund risk manager checks whether the actual exercise of the voting rights by the responsible investment manager has taken place in accordance with the specifications of the shareholder participation and the exercising of voting rights policy.
+He shall document this on the copy of the resolution documentation received from the investment manager.